Climate conference vs climate action

 The report found that these community initiatives are not being properly recognised and measured and so their environmental impact is being vastly underestimated by policymakers.

-It’s time to celebrate and support these unsung initiatives.
+It’s time to celebrate and support these climate actions and unsung initiatives.
 Many of the climate solutions we need are happening already – we just need to invest in them to amplify their impacts.
 We heard from 5 community initiatives, recently funded through ActionFunder.

 5 community initiatives with impact